AdRoll/baker/content/en/docs/Core concepts/_index.md

 the filter chain, an ordered list of **Filter** components that can modify, drop or create Records
 * At the end of the filter chain, the records are sent to the **Output** component, whose job is to save them somewhere.
-* An optional **Upload** component can receive the files produced by the Output and upload them to their final destination
+* An optional **Upload** component receives the files produced by the Output and upload them to their final destination.

 Read our How-to guides to know how to: